emiliom/learning-resources/docs/canaryopera/need_to_talk_to_someone.md

 ## LGBTQ community lifeline
 If you are a member of the LGBTQ community and need to talk to a trained counselor, use the Trevor Project's TrevorLifeLines 24/7" 1-866-488-7386.

+## United States
+If you or someone you know is in crisis, you can also use the [National Suicide Prevention Lifelife](https://suicidepreventionlifeline.org/help-someone-else/).
+Never keep it a secret if a friend tells you about a plan to hurt themselves.
+Call 1-800-273-TALK (8255) so that you can find out what resources are available in your area, or encourage your loved one to call.
+Calls are routed to the Lifeline center closest to your area code that can provide you with local resources.

-## Hackweek community workplace
+## Online community workplace
 We opened a new workspace in the Waterhack Circle on Qiqochat.
 [In the Big Lake, there is a CALM room](https://waterhack.qiqochat.com/garden/1).
 This is an experimental workplace environment for doing all the things we know need to be done at work, and for talking about the data and facts about all the things that get in the way of working.
 While we focus on individual tasks, we are exploring how to accomplish our work with questions such as: What can I do when I can focus on work, while at work?
 What can I complete when undisrupted by common workplace stressors?
 What can I do next to maintain a healthy nervous system for generating new ideas?
 Ask [Canary Opera about access to the private CALM Github repository](https://github.com/canaryopera) and more resources.

-## United States
-If you or someone you know is in crisis, you can also use the [National Suicide Prevention Lifelife](https://suicidepreventionlifeline.org/help-someone-else/).
-Never keep it a secret if a friend tells you about a plan to hurt themselves.
-Call 1-800-273-TALK (8255) so that you can find out what resources are available in your area, or encourage your loved one to call.
-Calls are routed to the Lifeline center closest to your area code that can provide you with local resources.

 ## University of Washington
 [This is a link to SafeCampus resources for suicide concerns](https://www.washington.edu/safecampus/suicide-concerns/)